acharp/trovit/Q1andQ2_first_solution/README-first_solution.md

 # Sort deals in cars classified ads

-The solution implemented aims to assess the quality of the offers for each classified ads in regard to help the users make their mind.
+The solution implemented aims to assess the quality of the offers for each classified ads in regard to help the users making their mind.

 It is designed to run in an Amazon Web Service cloud using the following services:
 * S3 : object storage to persist the input and output files
 * Redshift : distributed database to run our ETLs
 * Lambda funtion : serverless environment hosting the python code to format our final final result and output them

 Being a massive parallel processing engine, Redshift is particularly efficient to move important amount of data as we are doing here.
-The big downside is that it forces us to write our code in SQL, a language in which it is tricky to implement complex logic and that can become very verbose.
+The big downside is that it forces us to write our code in SQL, a language in which it is tricky to implement complex logic and that can quickly become very verbose.

 ## The project
 ![alt text](cars-pipeline.png "Pipeline architecture")
-* `init_db.sql` initializes the database and ingest the dataset from aws s3 to the raw_data table.
+* `init_db.sql` initialises the database and ingests the dataset from S3 to the raw_data table.
-We choose the distribution key and sort keys that will improve the performance of the windowing function in  our `deduplicate.sql` and the different joins that will happen all along the process.
+We choose the distribution key and sort keys in a way that will improve the performance of the windowing function in  our `deduplicate.sql` and the different joins that will happen all along the process.
 The goal of this database design is both, to avoid moving data all over the cluster, and triggering "MERGE JOINS" which are the most performant joins Redshift can do.
+The `cars.jsonpath` file is needed to map the name of the json fields to the name of the Redshift columns as we can't use uppercase in Redshift column names.
 * `deduplicate.sql` removes the duplicated `unique_id` using a date windowing function
 * `get_insights.sql` crunches the deduplicated data to identify how good of an offer each classified ad is.
 * `unload_to_s3.sql` dumps the content of our final insights table to a csv file in S3.
 Unfortunately Redshift does not support dumping a table to a json file thus we will have to deal with that ourselves.